The best independent guide to Lisbon

 The tram in front of the Basílica da Estrela

 Sao Bento – The setting for the Portuguese parliament building, which is housed in the grand Assembleia da República.
 This is another underrated and little-visited district of Lisbon that is worthy of a detour from the common tourist areas.

 The Assembleia da República in Sao Bento

 Praça Luís de Camões – The main plaza of Bairro Alto, a chaotic and hectic plaza where there is always something going on.
-The narrow streets of Bairro Alto come alive at night with funky bars and trendy hangouts, and at the weekends the socialising spills out onto the streets.
-The district has imposed a closing time of 2am to try to control the chaos, and this is when most revellers head to Cais do Sodre.
+The narrow streets of Bairro Alto come alive at night with funky bars and trendy hangouts, and at the weekends, the socialising spills out onto the streets.

-Rua Conceição – The tram stop at the southern side of Baixa, which is close to the pedestrianised street of Rua de Augusta and the Praça do Comércio, Lisbon’s finest plaza.
+Rua Conceição – The tram stop at the southern side of the Baixa district, which is close to the pedestrianised street of Rua de Augusta and the Praça do Comércio, Lisbon’s finest plaza.

 Se Cathedral – Tram stop outside the ancient Se Cathedral and Saint Anthony Church.
 Saint Anthony is the patron saint of Lisbon (along with lovers and lost causes) and the Igreja de Santo António was constructed on his birthplace.